ATMI/Signex/README.md

 1. Development of in-stamp signatures extraction model.
 Our model is also trained to detect stamps for their potential further processing.
-We can try to find signatures inside stamps to improve signature detection accuracy, ac current accuracy may seem relative low:
+We can try to find signatures inside stamps to improve signature detection accuracy, as current accuracy may seem relative low:

 <div style="display: flex; justify-content: center;">